suartDS/ga-weather-send-bot-to-channel/README.md

 # Automation of work using GitHub Actions
-This is a simple example shows code on how to automate taking data via API and sending it to a Telegram channel.
+This is a simple example shows how to automate taking data via API and sending it to a Telegram channel.

- - We get weather data from https://api.open-meteo.com/v1/forecast
+ - We get weather data from **API** https://api.open-meteo.com/v1/forecast
  - Convert data into a **Pandas** dataframe
  - Send data to **Telegram** channel with bot
+ - Set up a launch schedule for our application in **GitHub Actions**

 ## Installation
 1. Clone code